 The latest statistics provided by Instagram Business show that over 60% of the users discover new products thanks to the platform.

 At Green.Click A/S we cooperate with many different clients and with many different business branches.
 An issue we are challenged with very often is that product feed of our e-commerce customers simply doesn’t meet Facebook’s demands for a product catalog.

 We tackle this issue with a combination of utilizing our existing Google Shopping feeds and applying specific optimization across Facebook feeds.

 Our way of creating quick-wins

 By far the largest percentage of our clients starts working with us from the Google Ads contract.
-As a result, we usually expand our cooperation to Facebook and other social media.
+As a result, we usually expand to Facebook and other social media.
 It's quite natural for a marketing agency with long-lasting experience in Google Ads and SEO.

 Utilizing Google Feeds for Facebook Product Ads